Aretha Franklin discography

 Amazing Grace remains the biggest-selling live gospel album of all time, being certified 2× Platinum in the US.
 According to RIAA database, Franklin has sold 16.5 million albums and singles in the US (based on certifications).

 She is ranked first among female vocalists with the most Billboard chart hits during the rock era (1955–2012) with a total of 88 according to Joel Whitburn's Record Research.
-In total cumulative weeks, Franklin is the fifth most successful female artist on the Billboard 200 with a total of 995 cumulative weeks on the chart behind Adele, Madonna, Barbra Streisand and Taylor Swift.
+In total cumulative weeks, Franklin is the seventh most successful female artist on the Billboard 200 with a total of 995 cumulative weeks on the chart behind Rihanna, Whitney Houston, Adele, Madonna, Barbra Streisand and Taylor Swift.